Chloe Wilson

-Chloe Wilson (born 8 March 2002) is a Northern Irish international lawn bowler.
+Chloe Wilson (born 8 March 2002) is a lawn and indoor bowler who has represented both Ireland and Northern Ireland.
+She reached a career high ranking of world number 20 in August 2026.

 Career

 Wilson won the Northern Ireland Women's Bowling Association (NIWBA) Pairs Championship in 2018 and on eyear later was chosen for the Irish Emerging Squad.
 Wilson was selected to represent Northern Ireland in the triples and the fours at the 2022 Commonwealth Games.
 During 2002, she also won a gold medal at the European Bowls Championships in the triples with Ashleigh Rainey and Lara Reaney.

 In 2023, she was selected as part of the All-Ireland team for the sport's blue riband event, the 2023 World Outdoor Bowls Championship on the Gold Coast In Australia.
 She participated in the women's triples and the women's fours events.
 In the triples partnering Sophie McIntyre and Shauna O'Neill, the team won a bronze medal after losing to Australia in the semi finals.

 In 2024 she won another gold medal at the 2024 European Bowls Championships but this time in the fours.
 Wilson won a her first national title at the 2024 Irish National Bowls Championships in the fours.

+On her debut at the 2026 World Indoor Bowls Championship she teamed up with England's Jamie Walker to win the mixed pairs title.

+Playing with Shauna O'Neill, she won the bronze medal in the women's pairs at the 2026 Commonwealth Games in Glasgow.